jostylr/role-dnd-hybrid/src/rules.md

 Combat begins with first checking to see if there is any surprise.
 Perception would generally be the skill to use if one side is trying to ambush the other.
-If surprised, the character takes no action the first round nor can it take any reaction.

-Initiative is rolled, using the initiative skill.
-The highest initiative goes first, then the second, etc. Ties are rerolled.

-Each round, every combatant gets a turn.
-On someone's turn, they can move or do something light as well as either attack or cast a spell.
+If surprised, the character gets a +6 to their initiative (most likely not acting until all others acted).

+We use an initiative tracker.
+The very first action is based on the action:

+* Ranged, prepared. +1
+* Buff spell(s). +2
+* Ranged, unprepared. +3
+* Melee, charge, prepared. +4
+* Melee, charge, unprepared +5
+* Attack spells. +5
+* Move. +3

+After the first round, each of those major actions are a default of +5 to initiative after action taken.
+It is reduced to +4 if a failure happens.

+Different action suggestions:

 * Move.
-The base speed is 30ft.
-Size and other factors can modify this.
-One can move 10ft without a penalty, up to 20ft with a -1 penalty, and 30 ft with a -2 penalty to all rolls that turn.
+Their is a combat-move skill.
+Roll this and this is the number of hex steps to take.
+SP applies.
 An adjacent opponent can react to motion with an attack or by also moving though the latter suffers both the motion penalty and reaction penalty until end of their turn.
 One can roll a Disengage roll vs the Counter skill of combatant to prevent reaction.
-  Moderate heavy armor or other large weight bearings will increase the penalty by 1; very heavy loads increase it by 2.
+  Moderate heavy armor or other large weight bearings will impact the modifier of the roll.
 * Attack.
 Use an attack skill.
 An opponent can react either for defense or offense.
+If no defense, then automatic hit.
+If defense, then it is attack vs defense.
+The difference is the hit amount.
+For every increment of 4, this becomes a damage multiplier.
+So 1-4 is 1, 5-8 is 2 times, ...
+The damage is computed based on the weapon.
+Melee adds in strength (as do javelins and longbows); ranged has no additional modifier.
+Armor + Con is subtracted from the damage after the multiplied is applied.
+Every successful hit does at least 1 point of damage.
 * Cast a spell.
 Casting a spell that targets an individual allows reaction.
   Area effects allow defensive actions.
 * Other actions might include picking an object up, shouting something, etc.
-  For each little action, treat it as a 5ft step if quick, shouting, drawing a weapon, and 10ft step if a little more involved, such as picking an object up.
-This impacts the move action.
+  For each little action, treat it as a modifier of +1 to +3.
-* One can double the movement by not taking any action.
-* Two weapon use leads to adding half the damage of the second-weapon to the first.
+* Two weapon use leads to adding half the damage to the second one, but with a -3 to hit.
-* Two-handed weapons lead to adding in an extra strength bonus.
+* Two-handed weapons lead to adding in an extra strength bonus with a -1 to hit.
-* Getting up from being prone takes the full move action and gives the -2 penalty.
+* Getting up from being prone adds +3 to initiative.
 While prone, attack and defense is done at -5, except for ranged which gets a +3 defense against same level.
+* There are stunned conditions which could do from a +1 to +5 depending on severity and prevent reactions.

 ### Reaction

 When attacked or a target of a spell, a combatant can react.
 Typically, this is to defend.
 But one can opt to forgo defense and take an offensive reaction if in melee.

-For each defensive reaction, one takes a -1 on further (re)actions until the end of one's next turn.
+This adds to the initiative modifier.
+Add +1 for defensive and +3 for offensive.

 Defensive actions include combat defense, magic defense, countering a spell, and moving with a target.

 Offensive actions include combat attack and magic attack (targeted only).
-An offensive action can be rushed to take effect first which increases the penalty to -2 and applies it in this round.
+An offensive action can be rushed to take effect first which increases the initiative to +5.
 To determine if it goes first, use counter vs original attackers attack.
-The original attacker can use a defense reaction (parry, shield, magic vs magic) without a reaction penalty.
+The original attacker can use a defense reaction (parry, shield, magic vs magic).

 ### Defense